-There is a need for harmonised procedures for wildfire risk assessment at the Pan-European scale to mitigate the impacts of wildfires, reducing their risks of occurring and impacts when it happens,
+There is a need for harmonised procedures for wildfire risk assessment at the Pan-European scale to mitigate the impacts of wildfires, reducing their risks of occurring and impacts when they happen.

 Wildfires blazing from June to August 2022 have affected many parts of Europe and the Mediterranean, impacting these countries the most: Algeria, France, Greece, Spain, and Portugal.

-The area that burned down this year in terms of size is the second largest since records began in 2006—and considering that the region is only halfway through its typical fire season, countries are still not yet out of the woods when it comes to the risk of extreme fire.
+The area that burned down this year in terms of size is the second largest since records began in 2006—and considering that the region is only halfway through its typical fire season, countries are still not yet out of the woods regarding the risk of extreme fire.

 Reuter reports that the wildfires have scorched over 600 thousand hectares in EU countries this year, which ranks second highest from the 2017 record of 987,844 hectares of land burned (Abnett, 2022).

-Wildfires have forced thousands to flee their homes and business.
+Wildfires have forced thousands to flee their homes and businesses.